guettli/bash-strict-mode/README.md

 ## Part 2: General Hints and Opinions

+## To Bash or not to Bash

+Use the right tool.
+But which tool is the right one?

+I use Bash if I need to execute several Linux command-line tools (one after the other) to achieve my goal.

+This means the script is straightforward.
+There are no functions, only a few "if/else" statements (mostly for error handling) and a few loops.

+For example, provisioning a vanilla virtual machine into a custom virtual machine to meet specific requirements is such a task.
+Bash fits perfectly for that.

+Bash is not a real programming language.
+For applications, it’s better to use Golang or Python (in my opinion).

 ## General Bash Hints: Use sub-scripts instead of functions

+TODO: this is wrong. <https://www.reddit.com/r/bash/comments/1gmufop/comment/lw6s6ko/>

 I don't like writing functions in Bash scripts because functions return a plain string.